isabella232/advertising-cloud.en/help/dsp/reports/report-destinations/report-destination-about.md

 # About [!UICONTROL Report Destinations]

-You can create and manage delivery locations, or [!UICONTROL report destinations], for your custom reports.
-Once you've set up destinations, you can set up each of your custom reports to be delivered to one or more locations of a single destination type.
+You can create and manage delivery locations, called *[!DNL report destinations]*, for your custom reports.
+Once you configure report destinations, you can set up each of your custom reports to be delivered to one or more locations of a single destination type.
+Once you save a report, you can't change the destination type.

 ## Available [!UICONTROL Destination Types]